 When the first Gentile Christians received the Holy Spirit, about seven to ten years after the cross, the Christian Jews were most surprised.
 They thought that the Holy Spirit was for circumcised people only.
 What is revealing about the account is that Peter did not convert them to Judaism first through circumcision, and then to Christianity through baptism; under the guidance of the Holy Spirit he received them directly into Christianity through baptism.
-The implication of these events is the then novel idea that Gentile Christians do not ever have to convert to Judaism through circumcision.
+The implication of these events is the then-novel idea that Gentile Christians do not ever have to convert to Judaism through circumcision.

 The question is what the Gentile Christians were taught about the Sabbath.
-The Jerusalem Council decision in Acts 15 mean that Gentiles are not under the Law of Moses.
+The Jerusalem Council decision in Acts 15 means that Gentiles are not under the Law of Moses.
 It is nevertheless proposed here that we should conclude that the first Gentile Christians were probably taught to observe the Sabbath, for the following reasons:

 (1) The specialness of the Seventh Day originated at creation.

-(2) A seven day cycle was maintained before Moses.
+(2) A seven-day cycle was maintained before Moses.